Public Signals in Network Congestion Games: Full Information Revelation

-Observe that \eqref{eq:wardrop-equation} gives a system of linear equations which, for fixed $\mu$, have a unique solution in $x$.
-Thus, the Wardrop equilibrium $x^*(\mu)$ is an affine function in $\mu$ on $P_A$.
-To see that also the cost of the Wardrop equilibrium is affine on $P_A$ note that the cost of the Wardrop equilibrium is given by $d \pi_t$ and, hence, the result follows. \end{proof}

-We obtain from Lemma~\ref{lem:piecewise-linear}, that the cost of the Wardrop equilibrium $C$ is a piecewise linear function on $\Delta(\Theta)$.
-In the following, we will work towards showing that for a series-parallel network, the cost is concave in $\Delta(\Theta)$.
+As seen in \Cref{ex:concave}, full information revelation is an optimal signaling scheme whenever the cost function is a concave function of the belief.
+In this section, we will show, that the cost function has this property for all single-commodity networks when the underlying graph is series-parallel.
+Furthermore, for every graph that is not series-parallel, there are cost functions for the edges such that full information revelation is not an optimal signaling scheme.

-Formally, a graph $G = (V,E)$ with two designated vertices $s,t \in V$ is a series-parallel graph if it either consists only of a single edge $E = \{ \{s,t\}\}$, or it is obtained by a parallel or series composition of two series-parallel graphs.
-For two series-parallel graphs $G_1 = (V_1, E_1)$ and $G_2 = (V_2,E_2)$ with designated vertices $s_1,t_1 \in V_1$ and $s_2,t_2 \in V_2$ the \emph{parallel composition} is the graph $G = (V,E)$ created from the disjoint union of graphs $G_1$ and $G_2$ by merging the vertices $s_1$ and $s_2$ into a new vertex $s$, and merging the vertices $t_1$ and $t_2$ into a new vertex $t$.
-The \emph{series composition} of $G_1$ and $G_2$ is the graph created from the disjoint union of graphs $G_1$ and $G_2$ by merging vertices $t_1$ and $s_2$, and renaming $s_1$ into $s$ and $t_2$ into $t$.
+Formally, a graph $G = (V,E)$ with two designated vertices $s,t \in V$ is a \emph{series-parallel graph} if it either consists of a single edge $E = \{ \{s,t\}\}$ only, or it is obtained by a parallel or serial composition of two series-parallel graphs.
+For two series-parallel graphs $G_1 = (V_1, E_1)$ and $G_2 = (V_2,E_2)$ with designated vertices $s_1,t_1 \in V_1$ and $s_2,t_2 \in V_2$, the \emph{parallel composition} is the graph $G = (V,E)$ created from the disjoint union of graphs $G_1$ and $G_2$ by merging the vertices $s_1$ and $s_2$ into a new vertex $s$, and merging the vertices $t_1$ and $t_2$ into a new vertex $t$.
+The \emph{serial composition} of $G_1$ and $G_2$ is the graph created from the disjoint union of graphs $G_1$ and $G_2$ by merging vertices~$t_1$ and $s_2$, and renaming $s_1$ to $s$ and $t_2$ to $t$.
 In the following, we treat series-parallel graphs as directed graphs by directing every edge in the orientation as it appears in any path from $s$ to $t$.
 This is well-defined since in a series-parallel graph, there is a global order on the vertices such that every path only visits vertices in increasing order.